Skip to content

 include:

-- run/modules/input/forwarder/fluentd/output/module.yaml
+- run/modules/input/forwarder/fluentd/optimize/module.yaml

 # define the stdin input from which to read events the forwarder